-What does it mean that Dark is in private beta?
-Why isn't Dark available to everyone?
+What does it mean that Dark is in public beta?

-The primary reason that we're not opening up access fully is that we have customers who run their businesses on Dark, and so it's important that we ensure a great experience for them and their users.
+Dark is not yet in a position where we feel confident putting a "1.0" version on it.
 Our primary focus so far has been on creating the concept of Dark and proving that you can use it to build useful applications.
-There remains some work before Dark is ready to be open to the public, including features around scalability, privacy, compliance, and accessibility.
+There remains some work before we feel that Dark is ready for General Availability, including features around scalability, privacy, compliance, and accessibility.

 Is Dark Production ready?
 Who should use Dark today?

-Dark is in private beta, so we're not confident enough to call it production ready.
-We have a few dozen people using it, some for their entire businesses, so if you can tolerate some risk, Dark should be sufficiently production ready for you.
+Dark is in public beta, so we're not confident enough to call it production ready.
+We have a few hundred people using it, some for their entire businesses, so if you can tolerate some risk, Dark should be sufficiently production ready for you.
 Good use cases are side projects, new startups, or if you have limited time or resources.
 Otherwise, we suggest waiting.

 How much will Dark cost?

-We're still determining specifics, but Dark pricing will be based on how much infrastructure you use.
+We're still determining specifics, but Dark pricing will be based on how much infrastructure you use, possibly combined with a premium accounts similar to how GitHub charges.
 We will be charging for traffic, compute, and memory usage, similar to other infrastructure.
 Dark will be free to start, and will gradually scale up with usage.
 We expect that our free tier will fully cover small projects.